swimjones/jekyll-now/_posts/2018-5-04-Health-Luxury.md

 ![Girls at Coachella!]({{"/images/girls.jpg" | absolute_url }})

-We will never regain our youth— and that's scary for some people to think about.
+We will never regain our youth— and that is an opportunity.

 Based on high-correlation trends and rapid growth in beauty (skincare, cosmetics), wellness (diet, fitness), and personal care (supplements, spiritual retreats), I argue that consumer health represents one of the more impactful business opportunities in our lifetime.